Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 3. if the result is 1,0 then $M > N/2$ and $M < 3N/4$
 4. if the result is 1,1 then $M > N/2$ and $M > 3N/4$

-if we continue to raise the coefficients like $2M, 4M, 8M, 16M, ...$ we can limit the boundaries for M until we reach a specific value for M which is actualy the decrypted plaintext.
-It looks like some form of binary search to find M and it will done in $O(\log{n})$.
+If we continue to raise the coefficients like $2M, 4M, 8M, 16M, ...$, we can limit the boundaries for M until we reach a specific value for M, which is actually the decrypted plaintext.
+It looks like some form of binary search to find M, and it will done in $O(\log{n})$.

-I highly recommend to read the stackexchange link which has more details to explain.
+I recommend reading the StackExchange link, which has more details to explain.

-Now we know that we have an oracle which is vulnerable to LSB Oracle Attack. but there is a problem.
-Getting back to the code, we have two different oracles which the other one has different behavious and our put flows through each of them based on the state which is random and unknown.
-Therefore, to overcome this problem we have to first get the initial value of our random number generator.
-Due the its little size (16 bit) we can make sure that the cycling group which is being generated by the state is not that large.
+Now we know we have an Oracle that is vulnerable to an LSB Oracle attack.
+But there is a problem.
+Getting back to the code, we have two different oracles.
+The other one has different behaviors, and our put flows through each of them based on the state, which is random and unknown.
+Therefore, to overcome this problem, we must first get the initial value of our random number generator.
+Due to its small size (16-bit), we can ensure that the cycling group generated by the state is not that large.

-In order to find out the initial state, we need to give a carefully crafted input  that we are it will be directed to the second oracle which checks whether the decryption result is greater than $n/2$ or not.
+To find out the initial state, we need to give a carefully crafted input that will be directed to the second oracle, which checks whether the decryption result is greater than $n/2$.
 Let's say we send this encrypted text to the server

 <center>
 $cf \equiv (N-1)^e \mod N$
 </center>

-after sending this inpuot to the server, lets see what will happen in different states
+After sending this input to the server, let's see what will happen in different states

 <center>
 $(c)^e \equiv N-1 \mod N$